danschmidt5189/yii-rest/README.md

 # Yii REST

 The Yii REST extension adds classes and filters that help you write RESTful controllers.
+Each RESTController has three components:

+1. An Adaptor.
+This maps client data to your action parameters, e.g. `$_GET['Customer'] =>"data"`.
+2. A Params model.
+This validates action parameters and loads your underlying ActiveRecord (or other) models.
+3. The controller.
+This ties the above two together along with actions and filters.

+The result is a controller that can describe its interface (via the Adaptor) and easily respond with detailed error messages (via the params model).
+The controller and its actions are extremely thin and each component can be swapped out given a different user/ request scenario.

+## Overview

 Key components: